-The first difference between dtsiPBC and the algebras stochastic ACP and TCP^{dts} is that dtsiPBC is based on PBC, but stochastic ACP and TCP^{dts} are the extensions of ACP.
-Stochastic ACP has taken from ACP only sequence, choice, parallelism and iteration operations, whereas dtsiPBC has additionally relabeling, restriction and synchronization ones, inherited from PBC.
-In TCP^{dts} , besides standard action prefixing, alternative, parallel composition, encapsulation (similar to restriction) and recursive variables, there are also timed delay prefixing, dependent delays scope and the maximal time progress operators, which are new both for ACP and dtsiPBC.
-The second difference is that zero or geometrically distributed delays are associated with process states in dtsiPBC, unlike zero or generally distributed discrete time delays of actions in stochastic ACP and deterministic or generally distributed stochastic delays of actions in TCP^{dts} .
-Neither formal syntax nor operational semantics for stochastic ACP are defined and it is not explained how to derive Markov chains from the the algebraic expressions or the corresponding dts-nets to analyze performance.
-It is not stated explicitly, which type of semantics (interleaving or step) is accommodated in stochastic ACP.
-In spite of the discrete time approach, operational semantics of TCP^{dts} is still interleaving, unlike that of dtsiPBC.
-In addition, no denotational semantics was defined for TCP^{dts} .
+The first difference between dtsiPBC and the algebras sACP and $TCP^{dts}$ is that dtsiPBC is based on PBC, but sACP and $TCP^{dts}$ are the extensions of ACP. sACP has taken from ACP only sequence, choice, parallelism and iteration operations, whereas dtsiPBC has additionally relabeling, restriction and synchronization ones, inherited from PBC.
+In $TCP^{dts}$ , besides standard action prefixing, alternative, parallel composition, encapsulation (similar to restriction) and recursive variables, there are also timed delay prefixing, dependent delays scope and the maximal time progress operators, which are new both for ACP and dtsiPBC. $TCP^{dts}$ has no instant activities, unlike sACP and dtsiPBC.

+The second difference is that zero or geometrically distributed delays are associated with process states in dtsiPBC, unlike zero or generally distributed discrete time delays of actions in sACP and deterministic or generally distributed stochastic delays of actions in $TCP^{dts}$ .
+Neither formal syntax nor operational semantics for sACP are defined and it is not explained how to derive Markov chains from the algebraic expressions or the corresponding dts-nets to analyze performance.
+It is not stated explicitly, which type of semantics (interleaving or step) is accommodated in sACP.
+In spite of the discrete time approach, operational semantics of $TCP^{dts}$ is still interleaving, unlike that of dtsiPBC.
+In addition, no denotational semantics was defined for $TCP^{dts}$ .

-Table 6 summarizes the above comparison of the SPAs, by classifying them according to the concept of time, the presence of immediate (multi)actions and the type of operational semantics.
+Table 8 summarizes the SPAs comparison above and that from Section 1 (the calculi sPBC, gsPBC and dtsPBC), by classifying the SPAs according to the concept of time, the presence of immediate (multi)actions and the type of operational semantics.
 The names of SPAs, whose denotational semantics is based on SPNs, are printed in bold font.
-The underlying stochastic process (if defined) is specified in parentheses after the name of the corresponding SPA.
+The underlying stochastic process (if defined) is specified in parentheses near the name of the corresponding SPA.

-11 Discussion
+11. Discussion